Salvr28/RTSIA-Edge-AI/README.md

 First, measure the baseline real-time performance of the system without any AI workload.

 1. Navigate to the test scripts directory (e.g., `~/rtisia/cyclictest`)
-2. Run the `run_test_not_isolated.sh` script, whic executes `cyclictest` for 30 iterations and saves the maximum latency from each run.
+2. Run the `run_test_not_isolated.sh` script, which executes `cyclictest` for 30 iterations and saves the maximum latency from each run.

 ```bash
 # This script runs: sudo cyclictest --mlockall --priority=90 --duration=30